Advertising Expense Deduction

 accounting for 95 of the top 100 shows.

-competitor, so that the competitor can then resell it.
+free to a competitor, so that the competitor can then resell it.

-Eliminating retransmission consent would turn back
+Eliminating retransmission consent would turn back the

-the clock to the days when cable operators simply took
+clock to the days when cable operators simply took

 broadcasters’ signals and profited from them without

 and satellite companies cannot, without consent, retransmit and

 sell the signals of cable networks, such as ESPN, CNN, USA, The

 Why then should these same companies be able to